-Layer 1: Purchase Order List Form: Loading Listbox
+Layer 1: Purchase Order List Form: Loading Datagrid

-Layer 1 objects, typically forms, create Layer 2 logical objects to perform tasks.
+Layer 1 objects, use Layer 2 logical objects to perform tasks.
 A UI designer uses a list object, like Purchase_OrderList, as a convenient utility object to perform searches and make the results easily accessible.
-The UI's knowledge of the business object is limited to the names of properties and its only responsibility in this example is to create a string containing expressions of the form "Number > 100 And Received_Date < 12/12/2018.
+The UI's knowledge of the business object is limited to the names of properties and its only responsibility in this example is to create a string containing expressions of the form "Number > 100 And Received_Date < 12/12/1998".
 The UI, or form, does not need to know:

-- The name of the table or tables providing property values. - The names of the columns in a table that corresponds to these properties. - How to make a database connection or even what database (or databases) contain purchase orders. - That the Purchase_OrderList object will use another object to actually query the database
+- The name of the table or tables providing property values. - The names of the columns in a table that corresponds to these properties. - How to make a database connection or even what database (or databases) contains purchase orders. - That the Purchase_OrderList object will use another object to actually query the database myPurchase_OrderList.Search strSearchCriteria leads to the next piece of sample code.